Geoff1900/Geoff1900.github.io/docs/how-to-write-a-user-story.md

 ---
-title: How to write a User Story
+title: how to write a user story
 permalink: /how-to-write-a-user-story/
 show_sidebar: true
 menubar: menu